CQDX/visi-genie-4d-systems-async/README.md

 * Connects and discovers one or more displays to Headed or Headless Windows IoT applications.

 * Queues all incomming ViSi Genie Report Events and Report Objects that originate from the display.
-The library forwards display events as C# async event for the app for handling.
+The library forwards display events as C# async event for the app to handle.
 For instance, the user presses a menu button object on the resistive touch display.

 ## Hardware